ccadenhead/keeplocal-password-manager/README.md

 KeepLocal is built with Python and the `cryptography` package.

-The project started as a simple password generator, then grew into a local password manager.
+The project started as a simple password generator, then grew into a local password manager with Codex and GPT-5.6 helping guide the architecture, debugging, and refactoring process.
 As the app became more serious, the code was split into a command-line interface and a reusable vault core.
 This makes it easier to build a future graphical Windows version without rewriting the encryption and storage logic.

 ## Requirements